 The following website lists some local treatment and counseling services that are available to students:

 At all times, it is incumbent upon the student to make the decision not to attend a clinical assignment, if he/she feels impaired and will present a risk to patients.

-A student who has been dismissed, suspended, withdrawn or taken an approved leave of absence from the Program due to substance abuse may be eligible to reenter the Program in certain circumstances if he/she can demonstrate satisfactory evidence of successful completion of treatment and documentation of 24-months of sustained recovery.
-Factors that have been identified as helpful for re-entry into practice include 12-step program participation, random drug screens, and sponsorship on a peer assisted support group.
-The student must also provide medical clearance from the appropriate individual coordinating the therapeutic intervention and evidence of current, active nursing licensure if enrolled in the MSN or DNP Program.
+A student who has been dismissed, administratively removed, withdrawn or taken an approved leave of absence from the Program due to substance abuse may be eligible to re-enter the Program in certain circumstances if he/she can demonstrate satisfactory evidence of successful completion of treatment and documentation of 24-months of sustained recovery.
+Factors that have been identified as helpful for re-entry into practice include 12-step program participation, random drug screens, and sponsorship on a peer-assisted support group.
+The student must provide medical clearance from the appropriate individual coordinating the therapeutic intervention.
+If the student is a licensed nurse, they must provide evidence of a current, active nursing licensure if enrolled in the MSN, DNP, or PhD Program.

 A student in recovery should be aware that their state licensing or certifying bodies may not allow students to take qualifying, licensing, or certification examinations.
 Students should refer to requirements with the applicable licensing board.